ABOUT LOCAL PARTNERSHIPS

 The role may be based anywhere in the UK.
 You will need to travel to clients’ offices around the country.

-- Educated to a degree standard, with professional qualifications appropriate to the role
+- Educated to a degree-level standard or equivalent experience, with professional qualifications appropriate to the role

 - Extensive experience advising procuring authorities (at senior and contract management level) of contractual, commercial and operational issues